 - Grid interconnection of renewable energy sources

-ELEC3250 Power Electronics, ELEC3130 Electric Machines and Power Systems
+ELEC3251 Power Electronics and Renewable Energy Systems (previously ELEC3250), ELEC3130 Electric Machines and Power Systems

 Formal Examination: Final examination